Charter

 2. Membership

-The term of membership on Standing and Current Committees, if not otherwise specified in this Charter, shall be three years.
+The term of membership on Standing and Current Committees, if not otherwise specified in this Charter, shall be one year.
 Initial terms for new committees shall be set by the Chair of the Section for one, two, or three years so that, as nearly as possible, one-third of the members shall be appointed each year.
-Unless otherwise specified in this Charter, each committee shall be governed by a chair appointed by the Chair of the Section.
-All members of Standing Committees and the chairs of Current Committees shall be members of the Section.

 No member may serve on a committee for more than six consecutive years without specific approval by the Executive Committee, except for ex officio members.
 Members of committees shall serve until their successors are appointed or elected.